for injection, for intravenous use

 |What are the ingredients in INFLECTRA?|

-Distributed by Pfizer Labs, Division of Pfizer Inc, NY, NY 10017
+Distributed by Pfizer Labs, Division of Pfizer Inc, New York, NY 10017